masa-sumimoto/html-starter/README.md

 #### `_mixins.scss`
-mixins are effective for organizing duplicate styles.
+mixins is useful if you think you want to modularize overlapping styles.
 The file inclueds global mixins.

 #### `_utilities.scss`
 The file includes global utility classes.
 The classes usually have `!important` flag.